- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — Good Source of Dietary Fiber, Manganese, Calcium, Iron, Phosphorus & Selenium

 Organic rye is one of the oldest domesticated grains that has been feeding humans for over 4000 years.
 Today, you can enjoy and the benefits it offers by cooking or sprouting Organic Rye Berries from Food To Live.
 Our product is grown and processed without the use of any dangerous toxins.
 100% organic and non-GMO, Organic Rye from Food To Live will bring lots of nutrients to your table.

 Organic Rye Berries: Benefits and Nutrition Value

 Rye berries are rich in nutrients, particularly manganese, copper, zinc, magnesium, and iron.
-This whole grain also contains about 25 grams of both protein and dietary fiber in every cup.
+Moreover, this whole grain contains about 25 grams of both protein and dietary fiber in every cup.

-These nutrients make rye grain berries an excellent addition to any diet, including weight management plans.
+Therefore, these nutrients make rye grain berries an excellent addition to any diet, including weight management plans.
 Fiber-rich foods are considered heart-friendly by default, and this element also helps keep your digestive tract healthy.
-Bear in mind that organic rye berries contain gluten!
+Please do keep in mind that organic rye berries contain gluten!

 How to Cook Organic Rye

 To cook rye berries, you’ll need to soak them overnight (1 part berries two parts water).
 Then, drain and rinse the grains before bringing them to a boil in a pot.
 Add a bit of salt and let simmer for 40-50 minutes.